JeraldAng/PROSDEV-MP-PAWSter-Care-Adoption-Website/README.md

     That is as much as they can do.
 To access the other user-related features of the website, they must register an account and log in.
 Guests register with their first and last name, a valid email address, and a password.

 ## Setting Up
-### Requirements
+### Installation and Setting Up
+1. Run 'npm install jest' to install Jest for unit testing.
+2. Run 'npm install mongoose' to install Mongoose.
-You must have MongoDB installed on your system.
+3. Ensure that you have MongoDB installed and set up on your system.

+#### Setting Up MongoDB
+1. In the *C:\Program Files\MongoDB\Server\//(version)\bin* directory, run 'mongod.exe'.
+Alternatively, open the command prompt in the same directory and run the command 'mongod'.

+2. Run 'mongo.exe' afterwards.
+Alternatively, run the command 'mongo' in a separate command prompt.